nhott/nhott.github.io/_posts/2023-08-14-HTB_keeper.md

 ## Exploit

-I know that this website is Request Tracker (RT) and that it has a form login, so I searched for the account default of RT 4.4.4
+I know this website is Request Tracker (RT) and that it has a form login, so I searched for the account default of RT 4.4.4

 I get the defautlt information account for RT 4.4.4 with User: root and Password: password